It’s important to remember that all sites are different. The tests that work for one site, won't necessarily work for all sites.

-Example 3 - Easy wins
+Example 3 - Easy Optimizations

 We've all seen sites that look like they haven't seen any layout change since the 1990's.
 No menus, no social functionality, or mobile layouts, but still getting huge traffic because they have so much original content.
-These are easy wins for the Ezoic system, as they have both the traffic for the system to make quick optimization decisions, and will also add a ton of value because the old layouts are easily 'beaten' by testing newer layouts of the same content.
+These are easy to improve for the Ezoic system, as they have both the traffic for the system to make quick optimization decisions, and will also add a ton of value because the old layouts are easily 'beaten' by testing newer layouts of the same content.
 These are slam dunk sites, and get quickly up to 4x-5x income improvement without the owner having to change a single line of code.

 Example 4 - A typical site

 Most sites that are plugged into the platform fall into an average income and UX improvement trend of 50%-200% increase in income.
-This is where there is a mix of mobile uplift, bounce rate optimization, and easy wins all combine to improve the overall site.
+This is where there is a mix of mobile uplift, bounce rate optimization, and easy optimizing all combine to improve the overall site.
 Most people are happy, after monitoring the results daily for a week or so, to let the system do its work and come back in a month or so to see the results.